Do I need to Speak Spanish to Volunteer in Cusco?

 Peruvian Culture: Discover Cusco Carnival

-Have you already been in the Inca Empire’s former capital, Cusco?
-If you haven’t, Proyecto Peru will give you yet another reason why you should visit it and discover the Peruvian culture!
+Have you already been to the Inca Empire’s former capital, Cusco?
+If you haven’t, Cusco Carnival is yet another reason why you should visit it and discover the Peruvian culture!

 Cusco’s Carnivals

 Cusco catches the eye of all world travellers and is one the first options when planning a trip to Peru.
-For this, and more reasons, the US website News & World Report ranked Cusco first on the best places to visit in Latin America.
+The US website News & World Report ranked Cusco first among the best places to visit in Latin America.

 Read more

-Peruvian History: Qoyllur Riti, a religious festival like no other
+Qoyllur Riti, a religious festival like no other

-Peru is a very religious country, especially if you visit the highlands.
-In Cusco, the heart of the Inca Empire, the Qoyllur Riti has a special place in the locals’ hearts.
-A mix of Andean mysticism and Western religiosity.
-This festival gathers more than 10 000 people every year in May or June.
+Peru is still a very religious country, especially in the highlands.
+In Cusco, the heart of the Inca Empire, Qoyllur Riti has a special place in the locals’ hearts.
+A mix of Andean mysticism and Western religion.
+This festival attracts more than 10,000 people every year.

-This is a festival you can witness if you travel to Cusco during these months.
-So discover all the wonders the Qoyllur Riti has to offer!
+It is celebrate in May or June.
+So if you are here in those months discover all the wonders the Qoyllur Riti has to offer!

 Read more

-Peruvian History: The Cusco Flag
+The Cusco Flag

-The first thing people visiting Cusco will see is the big rainbow flag at the main square and on all buildings of the city centre.
+One of the first things visitors to Cusco comment on is the flags.
+From the giant flag in the city centre to those on buidlings all over the city.
 Maybe the first thought you had when seeing this was Wow, Cusco is very LGTB friendly!
 I’m afraid the Cusco flag is not the same as the LGTB one.
-It has a different story.
+It has a different meaning .
 If you want to know more, then keep reading!

 Read more